6 ways to help bees when you don't have a garden

 The emphasis has been on creating quirky planters, such as a cello case outside the music shop and ‘To Health in a Handcart’, a mini allotment housed in a vintage market cart, offering free surplus produce to passers-by.

 The areas around street trees (tree pits) have been planted with layers of spring bulbs, sunflowers and other plants attractive to bees.
-At the same time they trap and disguise any cigarette ends, reducing the need for the Council’s Street Team to spray weedkiller in the area.
+At the same time they trap and disguise any cigarette ends.
 Local retailers have started watering the individual tree pit outside their premises and clearing any litter.

 Articulture is now in its third year and has proved the theory that creating an attractive and interesting streetscape encourages customers to visit, stay and spend - and improves the way local residents and businesses feel about where they live and work.

 Sarah Manton, Articulture

 4. Plant around your street trees

 Seeds for Snaresbrook started in 2013, when Wanstead and Woodford Friends of the Earth was invited by residents to help in planting up the ground around the base of street trees (known as tree pits) in Gordon Road, Wanstead.
 Using bee-friendly seeds as part of The Bee Cause, the display that summer was so impressive the group decided to extend the scheme to the whole of Snaresbrook ward in 2014.
 An Olympic Legacy grant was obtained from London Borough of Redbridge.
 The council co-operated by registering all the tree-pits sown, to avoid them being sprayed with herbicide.